ga4gh/vrs/docs/source/appendices/design_decisions.rst

 Modelling Language
 @@@@@@@@@@@@@@@@@@

-The VR collaborators investigated numerous options for modelling data, generating code, and writing the wire protocol.
+The VRS collaborators investigated numerous options for modelling data, generating code, and writing the wire protocol.
 Required and desired selection criteria included: